February 8, 2026

 AI Became a Development Tool, Not a Threat

-78% of organisations now use or plan to use AI in development, up from 64% in 2023.7 The tools matured from novelty to necessity.
+Stack Overflow's 2025 survey reports that 84% of developers use or plan to use AI tools, up from 76% in 2024.4 The tools have moved from novelty to infrastructure.

 The distinction matters.
 AI scaffolds quickly.
-Architectural judgement remains essential.7 The best teams use AI to eliminate the boring parts, then apply human expertise to the parts that matter: performance tuning, security, user experience.
+Architectural judgement remains essential.
+The best teams use AI to eliminate the repetitive parts, then apply human expertise to performance tuning, security, and product fit.

 This shift changes hiring too.
 The most valuable developers in 2026 aren't the fastest typists.
 They're the ones who know what to build and why.
 AI handles the how.